Sampling of the Wiener Process for Remote Estimation over a Channel with Unknown Delay Statistics

 \section{Abstract}

 In this paper, we study an online sampling problem of the Wiener process.
 The goal is to minimize the mean squared error (MSE) of the remote estimator under a sampling frequency constraint when the transmission delay distribution is unknown.
-The sampling problem is reformulated into a renewal reward optimization problem, and we propose an online sampling algorithm that can adaptively learn the optimal sampling policy through stochastic approximation.
-We show that the cumulative MSE regret grows with rate $\mathcal{O}(\ln k)$, where $k$ is the number of samples.
+The sampling problem is reformulated into an optional stopping problem, and we propose an online sampling algorithm that can adaptively learn the optimal stopping threshold through stochastic approximation.
+We prove that the cumulative MSE regret grows with rate $\mathcal{O}(\ln k)$, where $k$ is the number of samples.
 Through Le Cam's two point method, we show that the worst-case cumulative MSE regret of any online sampling algorithm is lower bounded by $\Omega(\ln k)$.
 Hence, the proposed online sampling algorithm is minimax order-optimal.
 Finally, we validate the performance of the proposed algorithm via numerical simulations.